Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Comparing Constraints from Different Statistics: 2ptCF vs. VPF vs. CiC

 \subsection{Results: Constraints by Statistic}

-We detail how the 2ptCF, CiC, and VPF constrain $\Omega_{\text{M}}$ and $\sigma_8$ in Table \ref{table:ClusteringStats_CosmoConstraints}, and the upper half of summary Figure \ref{fig:Summ_Clustering}.
-Table \ref{table:ClusteringStats_AsnConstraints} focuses instead on the SC-SAM parameters controlling stellar feedback in Equation \ref{eq:SCSAM_mdotout}.
-The lower half of Figure \ref{fig:Summ_Clustering} summarizes the constraints in context, and Figure \ref{fig:Mstar_ClusteringCompare} shows some neural network results in detail.
+We summarize how the 2ptCF, CiC, and VPF constrain $\Omega_{\text{M}}$ and $\sigma_8$ in the upper half of summary Figure \ref{fig:Summ_Clustering}; detailed results can be found in Appendix \ref{app:Zs_Clust_Focus} Table \ref{table:ClusteringStats_CosmoConstraints}.
+The lower half of Figure \ref{fig:Summ_Clustering} (and Appendix \ref{app:Zs_Clust_Focus} Table \ref{table:ClusteringStats_AsnConstraints}) focuses instead on the SC-SAM parameters controlling stellar feedback in Equation \ref{eq:SCSAM_mdotout}.
 We note that the AGN feedback parameter A$_{\text{AGN}}$ from Equation \ref{eq:SCSAM_mdotradio} is generally difficult to constrain, so that each clustering statistic alone (or even all combined) cannot constrain it beyond the mean of the prior under the selections we probe.

 Across the many selections we attempt, patterns emerge in how cosmological constraints are affected by the choice of clustering statistic.
 First, as expected, the combination of multiple clustering statistics nearly always improves the constraints found, especially for the galaxy selections.
 The clustering statistics often find similar constraints on $\sigma_8$.
-The 2ptCF tends to do best at $\sigma_8$ for lower density down-sampling selections, which is not unexpected: the 2ptCF, via its connection to the power spectrum, is a close measurement of the density fluctuations of the universe and does not inherently vary with number density.
+The 2ptCF tends to do best at $\sigma_8$ for lower density down-sampling selections, which is not unexpected: the 2ptCF, via its connection to the power spectrum, is a close measurement of the density fluctuations of the universe.
 Interestingly, the VPF often yields better constraints on $\Omega_{\text{M}}$ than the 2ptCF and CiC; our thoughts on why are discussed in \ref{subsec:DiscussCompClustStat}.

 Unlike the cosmological parameters, there is notable improvement in constraining A$_{\text{SN1}}$ and A$_{\text{SN2}}$ when all clustering statistics are combined.
 There is some evidence across the galaxy selections that the VPF may drive the bulk of the constraints on A$_{\text{SN1}}$ and A$_{\text{SN2}}$.
 CiC and 2ptCF mostly perform comparably to each other, and the VPF tends to also perform similarly for A$_{\text{SN2}}$ across the bulk of our selections.